ErikaJacobs/Personal-Website/content/post/Dash of Coronavirus Data/index.md

 ## Dash Documentation

 [Dash documentation and tutorials](https://dash.plotly.com/layout) were a godsend for figuring out how to set up a dashboard using Dash.
 The trickiest parts were establishing the initial layout, as well as the concept of callbacks.
 Callbacks in code are when a selection is made by a viewer, and the code changes as a result.
-For example, My dashboard had a dropdown menu for selecting a country.
+For example, my dashboard had a dropdown menu for selecting a country.
 Once a country was selected, graph data would change.

 This project would have been near impossible without the documentation that Dash provided with example code.
 With this in mind, the documentation became less useful as the dashboard became more complex.
 A word of advice for anyone learning dash: Don't be afraid to try things and fail.